 Summer Infant designed this potty for families with limited space in the bathroom.
 Its small size means it can be placed virtually anywhere around your house.
 This plastic potty is designed to look like a real full-size toilet.

 Thus, it comes with a seat, a water tank, and a flush that when pressed makes a very realistic sound.
 The toilet is designed with a realistic-looking dual flush.
-So, you can teach your toddler to use halfway to flush down urination and a full way to flush down any solid wastes.
+So, you can teach your toddler to use halfway to flush down urination and full to flush down any solid wastes.

-2. Babyloo Pink Toilet for Girl
+2. Babyloo Pink Toilet for Girls

 The toilet has an optimal height for most toddlers and can be adjusted if needed.
 Plus, the lid can be completely removed and washed and the waste tank can be replaced whenever needed too.